Managing and Using MariaDB Databases in ServBay

 Use the EXPLAIN

 command to analyze the execution plan of SQL queries.
-This helps you understand how queries are processed and whether indexes are used.
+This helps you see how the query reads data, whether indexes are used, and where improvements can be made.

 sql